January 27, 2023

 3 min read

-To pay back to the loan, the borrower makes monthly payments over a finite number of months, such as 6, 12, 36, etc. There is a finance charge, expressed as an annual percentage rage (“APR”), which is based on the principal amount borrowed (the upfront amount borrowed) and added to the monthly payments.
+To pay back the loan, the borrower makes monthly payments over a finite number of months, such as 6, 12, 36, etc. There is a finance charge, expressed as an annual percentage rate (APR), which is based on the principal amount borrowed (the upfront amount borrowed) and added to the monthly payments.

 Promotional interest periods: 0% interest, deferred interest, or no payment periods (where the interest still accrues but isn’t charged) are sometimes available and can help borrowers save.

-Instead of an APR, the customer agrees to a total amount they will pay the lender for the leased item, which is split into regular payments over a fixed period, such as 12 or 24 months.
+Instead of an APR, the customer agrees to a total amount they will pay the lender for the leased item, which is split into regular payments over a fixed period, such as 12, 18, or 24 months.
 This means the customer always knows the maximum amount they will have to pay, which gives them peace of mind.

 What to look for:

 Early purchase options: Many providers will offer customers the ability to pay the original sticker price (in addition to other fees such as an upfront payment or early payment fee) to significantly save.

 Credit reporting: Some leasing providers like Koalafi report payment progress to a credit bureau.
 Credit reporting is a great way for your customer to establish and build their credit.